sudorandom/kmcd.dev/content/posts/2026/ashburn/index.md

 To understand Ashburn, you need to understand peering.

-The internet is not one network.
-It is thousands of independent networks called Autonomous Systems.
-These networks exchange traffic with one another in two primary ways:
+The internet is not a single, monolithic network.
+Instead, it is a collection of thousands of independent networks known as Autonomous Systems.
+For the global internet to function, these networks must exchange traffic with one another.
+They accomplish this in two primary ways:

-1. **Private Peering via Cross-Connects** 2. **Public Peering via Internet Exchange Points**
+1. **Private Peering via Cross-Connects**
+2. **Public Peering via Internet Exchange Points**

 ### Private Peering and Cross-Connects

-Inside large data center facilities, networks can establish direct fiber links between their routers.
-These are called cross-connects.
-They are often short fiber runs inside the same building or campus.
+Inside large data center facilities, networks can establish direct, physical links between their routers.
+These are called cross-connects, and they often consist of short runs of dark fiber connecting cabinets within the same building or campus.

-If Netflix and Comcast both have routers in the same facility, they can run a direct cross-connect between their cabinets.
-Traffic flows without transiting a third-party carrier.
+If Netflix and Comcast both maintain routers in the same facility, they can run a direct cross-connect between their respective hardware.
+This allows their traffic to flow freely without needing to transit through a third-party carrier.

-This reduces:
+This direct connection significantly reduces:

-- Latency
+* Latency
-- Transit cost
+* Transit costs
-- Packet loss risk
+* The risk of packet loss

-Private cross-connects are simple, fast, and powerful.
-But they require both networks to be physically present in the same building.

-That is where clustering begins.
+Private cross-connects are simple, fast, and incredibly powerful.
+However, they require both networks to be physically present in the exact same building.
+That physical requirement is exactly where infrastructure clustering begins.

 ### Public Peering at IXPs

-An Internet Exchange Point, or IXP, is a shared switching fabric where many networks interconnect over a common Ethernet platform.
+While private peering connects two networks directly, public peering scales that concept up.
+An Internet Exchange Point (IXP) acts as a shared switching fabric where many networks can interconnect over a common Ethernet platform.

-Instead of running dozens of individual cross-connects, a network connects once to the exchange switch.
-From there, it can peer with hundreds of other networks using BGP sessions.
+Instead of running dozens of individual dark fiber cross-connects to every single partner, a network simply connects once to the exchange switch.
+From that single physical port, it can establish BGP sessions to peer with hundreds of other networks simultaneously.

-Think of it as a high-speed meet-me room at metropolitan scale.
+Think of an IXP as a high-speed meet-me room operating at a metropolitan scale.

-A 1,000-mile fiber route adds roughly 8–10 ms of round-trip time.

-Ashburn hosts several major IXPs.
-Each one aggregates hundreds of networks.
-Once a critical mass of networks join an exchange, every new entrant has a strong incentive to join the same location.
+Because a 1,000-mile fiber route adds roughly 8 to 10 milliseconds of round-trip time, physical proximity to these shared switches remains critical.
+Ashburn hosts several major IXPs, each aggregating hundreds of distinct networks.
+Once a critical mass of networks joins a specific exchange, an undeniable gravitational pull takes over.
+Every new entrant has a strong financial and technical incentive to join that exact same location.

 If your customers are there, you go there.